ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 ## Writing Acceptance Tests

 Acceptance tests, also known as _application tests_, are one of a few types of automated testing at our disposal in Ember.
-We will learn about the other types later, but what makes acceptance tests unique is that they test our app from the user's perspective — they are an automated version of the "click around and see if it works" testing we did earlier, which is exactly what we need.
+We will learn about the other types later, but what makes acceptance tests unique is that they test our app from the user's perspective—they are an automated version of the "click around and see if it works" testing we did earlier, which is exactly what we need.

 Let's open the generated test file and replace the boilerplate test with our own:

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----